 Cut Back Gradually

-- Mix half regular and half decaffeinated coffee
+- Mix half regular and half decaf coffee

 - Drink instant coffee, which has less caffeine than regular coffee